Jump to heading Checking the inputs that matter

 Wait that doesn't solve the problem though?
 Now your interface doesn't even expect anything to be valid or not.

-Building on top of Omit permalink
+Jump to heading Building on top of Omit

 interface Validity extends Omit<ValidityState, 'valid'>{